 You know I couldn't resist.

 While Mr. Misadventures was doing research for some photo scouting he stumbled upon the Verde Canyon Railroad.
 During the same week, I read a tiny blurb in a regional magazine about the regional train being one of the best in the country.
-It was kismet and we planned a day trip.
+It was kismet and we planned a day trip (here are over 60 more day trips from Phoenix).

 Given that Mr. Misadventures and I are morning peeps, we decided to take the morning and explore the local area before the afternoon departure.